Bulgarian policemen demand salary increase, new uniforms

-SOFIA Thousands of Bulgarian policemen, firefighters and other interior ministry workers gathered in the capital Sofia on Wednesday to demand higher wages, better working conditions and new uniforms.
+SOFIA (Reuters) - Thousands of Bulgarian policemen, firefighters and other interior ministry workers gathered in the capital Sofia on Wednesday to demand higher wages, better working conditions and new uniforms.

 It is the first major display of anger in the European Union's poorest state against the two-month old centrist coalition government led by the centre-right GERB party which won a snap parliamentary election in March.